-James Wood was born in 1891 in Buckley, baptized at Bistre 2 April 1891, to parents Henry and Anne Wood of Renney’s Row, The Square.
+James Wood was born in 1891 in Buckley and was baptized at Bistre on the 2 April 1891.
+His parents were Henry and Anne Wood of Renney’s Row, The Square.
 The 1891 census records him as a baby living with his family in The Square, Argoed, Buckley, Flintshire.
 The family consisted of the father Henry Wood aged 37, a general labourer who had been born in Staffordshire, his wife Annie 33 and their 7 children George W 12, Arthur 10, Martha 8, Lizzie 6, Job 4, John 2 and finally James C 1 month.
-The next census of 1901 finds the family living in Stanley Road Buckley.
-Henry, now aged 45 is a brickworks labourer.
-His wife Annie is44 and the children listed are George William 23 a coal miner, Job Henry 14 and a labourer at the brickworks, John 12,James 10, Bessie 7, Annie 4

-James married Catherine Hughes in 1913.
 The newspaper cutting below tells us they had three children.
 Catherine’s brother Robert William Price Hughes (R W Hughes) was also killed in the war, is listed on the Mold memorial and has his own page on this website.
 It is Catherine who signed his Flintshire Roll of |Honour card (County Archives Hawarden).
 This card confused us as the regimental number and the death date were slightly different from those given in official sources.